Home > Option Strategy Finder > Bearish Trading Strategies

 Limited Upside Risk

-If the stock price rise above the strike price of the higher strike call at the expiration date, then the bear call spread suffers a maximum loss equals to the difference in strike price between the two options minus the original credit taken in when entering the position.
+If the stock price rise above the strike price of the higher strike call at the expiration date, then the bear call spread strategy suffers a maximum loss equals to the difference in strike price between the two options minus the original credit taken in when entering the position.

 The formula for calculating maximum loss is given below: